svyotov/aws-modernization-workshop/modules/getting-started/readme.md

 ## Launch an EKS Cluster

-It takes a few minutes to launch an EKS cluster, so we will have you launch one now, so that the installation can complete while you continue with the initial modules.
+It takes a few minutes to launch an EKS cluster, so we will have you launch one now, so that the installation can be completed while you continue with the initial modules.
 We will launch our EKS Cluster using the `eksctl` tool.